 Our nation’s future economic prosperity is closely linked with student success in the STEM fields. –STEM Education Coalition

-camp STEM provides hands on STEM opportunities for children ages 5-12 (grades K-6) and can only be met by recruiting certified, highly qualified teachers.
+Camp STEM provides hands-on STEM opportunities for children ages 5-14 (grades K-8) and can only be met by recruiting certified, highly qualified teachers.
 As a member of our staff, you will become a part of the camp STEM experience.
-Topics covered include Earth Science, Astronomy, Aerospace, Robotics, and more!
+Topics covered include Earth Science, Astronomy, Aerospace, Computer Science, Robotics, and more!

 Do you have what it takes to join one of the most exciting summer camps in the state?
 If so, take a look at the job description below!